Poplar-hills/Banking-app-with-rxjs-react-redux/README.md

+This project is a enhancement for the application in the last chapter of [`RxJS In Action`](https://www.manning.com/books/rxjs-in-action).

 ### The goal of this application

 Our goal is to build a basic banking application that can handle various aspects of a user’s finances.
 In this case, we’ll focus on the actions that occur when a user attempts to withdraw money from their account and all the actions that happen behind the scenes, like making sure every transaction is captured and stored.